 Credit for Prior Learning

-Through a process called Credit for Prior Learning, you can demonstrate knowledge that you have gained through training, work experience, volunteer opportunities, MOOCs or other non-academic activities prior to enrolling at Bristol.
-You can earn credit for life learning if you demonstrate knowledge that meets course outcomes of your academic program in one of these three ways:
+Credit for Prior Learning (CPL) is an opportunity to demonstrate knowledge that you have gained through a variety of experiences such as: military training, corporate trainings, work or volunteer experiences, MOOCs or other non-academic activities prior to enrolling at Bristol.
+You can demonstrate you have met course outcomes outside of your academic program in one of three ways:

-- Credit By Credential - You may earn equivalent course credit for prior learning, including instruction sponsored by the military, business and industry, public and private agencies, associations and educational institutions, and licensure preparation by regulatory agencies and associations.
+- Credit By Credential - You may earn equivalent course credit for prior learning from instruction sponsored by the military, business and industry, public and private agencies, associations and educational institutions, and/or licensure preparation by regulatory agencies and associations that resulted in an acknowledged credential.

-- Credit by Portfolio - You can apply to earn credit by with a written portfolio that documents college-level competencies acquired through educational, vocational, or personal learning experiences.
+- Credit by Portfolio - You may earn equivalent course credit for prior learning by submitting a digital portfolio.
+The portfolio has several components and documents college-level competencies acquired through educational, vocational, or personal learning experiences.

 - Credit for Prior Learning Process